JamesLochhead/EfficientSQS/README.md

 NOTE: This is a WIP project that is not yet released.
 ```

-# Go SQS Batch and Bin-Pack Service
+# Efficient SQS

-A Go service to batch and, compress, and bin-pack messages in memory and then
+A Go service to batch, (optionally) compress, and bin-pack messages in memory
-send them to Amazon SQS.
-The service is intended to reduce costs associated
+and then send them to Amazon SQS.
+The service is intended to reduce costs
-with API calls and enable batching of messages for efficient operation of
+associated with API calls and enable batching of messages for efficient
-compute/databases.
+operation of compute/databases.

 Each message is batched, compressed, and bin-packed into a single large SQS
 message that is up to **1 MiB**.
 If, after these processes are completed,